awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 ## SSL Certificates<a name="https-listener-certificates"></a>

 To use an HTTPS listener, you must deploy at least one SSL/TLS server certificate on your load balancer\.
-The load balancer uses this certificate to terminate the connection and then decrypt requests from clients before sending them to the targets\.
+The load balancer uses a server certificate to terminate the front\-end connection and then decrypt requests from clients before sending them to the targets\.

 The load balancer requires X\.509 certificates \(SSL/TLS server certificates\)\.
 Certificates are a digital form of identification issued by a certificate authority \(CA\)\.
 A certificate contains identification information, a validity period, a public key, a serial number, and the digital signature of the issuer\.